A call to arms: making the case for more reusable libraries: Scientific Code Development

 Although passing the Hartree--Fock orbitals between programs is sometimes possible through external software such as MOKIT\bibnote{Jingxiang Zou, Molecular Orbital Kit (MOKIT), https://gitlab.com/jxzou/mokit (accessed 26 August 2023)} and IOData,\citep{Verstraelen2020_JCC_458} there are several technical barriers that complicate the interfacing.

-First and foremost, there has been no generally agreed standard on how basis sets and wave functions should be stored.
-Every program employs a different way to save their data on disk.
-While some programs have long featured checkpointing capabilities (the state of the calculation is saved into a single file which can be used to restart calculations), many others have lacked such capabilities for a long time.
+First and foremost, there is no generally agreed single standard for storing basis sets and wave functions on disk: this is done differently in every program.
+While some programs have long featured checkpointing capabilities (the state of the calculation is saved into a single file which can be used to restart calculations), many others still lack such capability.

-Instead, interfacing programs traditionally works by using proprietary formats, such as the formatted checkpoint files of the GAUSSIAN program,\citep{Frisch2016__} or the format of the MOLDEN visualization program.\citep{Schaftenaar2017_JCMD_789} Only recently has there been renewed community efforts into program agnostic interfaces, such as MDI,\citep{Barnes2021_CPC_107688} QCSchema\citep{Smith2020_WCMS_1491} and TrexIO.\citep{Posenitskiy2023_JCP_174801} Still, as far as I am aware, QCSchema does not at present ensure that data such as the basis set and the molecular orbitals can be passed between programs.
+Interfacing programs traditionally relies on the use of proprietary formats, such as the formatted checkpoint files of the GAUSSIAN program,\citep{Frisch2016__} or the format of the MOLDEN visualization program.\citep{Schaftenaar2017_JCMD_789} Only recently has there been renewed community efforts into program agnostic interfaces, such as MDI,\citep{Barnes2021_CPC_107688} QCSchema\citep{Smith2020_WCMS_1491} and TrexIO.\citep{Posenitskiy2023_JCP_174801} Still, as far as I am aware, QCSchema does not at present ensure that data such as the basis set and the molecular orbitals can be passed between programs.

 An important thing to note here are the various issues related to form and data incompatibilities in quantum chemistry.
 The former issue is that different programs have made different choices regarding the ordering, phase, and normalization of either the Cartesian or the spherical harmonic\citep{Schlegel1995_IJQC_83} Gaussian basis functions.
 Although the contents of the data is the same---for instance, the molecular orbital expansion coefficients are matrices in all programs---the interpretation of these data is different between programs, and requires translating between the various conventions employed by the programs.
 The coefficients may need to be reordered and multiplied with phase and/or normalization factors to work in another program.